Born: Ardwick, Manchester, 1923

 George was brought up in Ardwick by his parents, George and May and was the youngest of 3 siblings.

 He was a clever lad and top in English and Maths at his Junior School.
-As a teenager George would cycle from Gorton to Levenshulme and was a Butcher’s Lad at Dewhurst’s Shop on Stockport Road.
-When delivering parcels of meat on his bike he met and made friends with Ken Simpkin, another local Butcher’s Lad.
+As a teenager George would cycle from Gorton to Levenshulme.
+When riding his bike he met and made friends with Ken, a local Butcher’s Lad.
 Ken was the brother of the young lady, Connie, who George went on to marry in 1945.

 Before George volunteered to serve his Country, he worked at a Salvation Army Red Shield Club, serving hot food and drinks to the troops as they passed through London’s major railway stations on their way to War.
 His sister, Edna, was also working in London for the Salvation Army at the same time and they met up and lived through the London Blitz during the winter of 1940/41.

 In February 1942 George volunteered to serve in the Royal Marines as soon as he was old enough and completed his basic training at the Royal Marine Depot, Lympstone in Devon.
 In November of the same year he was selected for service in the elite Royal Marine Commandos and trained at their famous Basic Training Centre at Achnacarry Castle near Fort William in Scotland.

 A large allied amphibious and airborne operation which opened the campaign to liberate Italy from the Axis Forces.
 It began on the night of 9th/10th July 1943 and ended on 17th August 1943.
 Strategically, the invasion achieved it’s objectives, driving Axis air, land and naval forces from the island and opening the Mediterranean sea lanes to allied merchant ships for the first time since 1941.
 The Italian leader, Benito Mussolini, was toppled from power and the way was opened for the allied invasion of Italy.